- Materials and specifications of different batteries

 The capacity of the capacitor shown is 5000 F.

-The supercaps can be combined with a Li-ion HV battery; during short-term acceleration, the energy from the capacitors can be used instead of the energy from the HV battery.
-With regenerative braking, the capacitors are fully recharged within a fraction of a second.
-Future developments may also make it possible to replace the Li-ion battery with a supercap package.
+With the supercaps a combination can be made with a li-ion HV battery; during short-term acceleration, the energy from the capacitors can be used instead of the energy from the HV battery.
+With regenerative braking, the capacitors are fully charged within a fraction of a second.
+Future developments may also make it possible to replace the li-ion battery with a supercap package.
 Unfortunately, with current technology, the capacity and therefore the power density is too low compared to a lithium-ion battery.
 Scientists are looking for ways to increase capacity and power density.

 Battery cell balancing: